Full question:

 Answer:

-Every lease has an implied warranty of quiet and peaceful enjoyment.
-If this use is disturbing your enjoyment of the property that could be reason to terminate or take other action.
-On the other hand, if the shops were excluded from the lease your expectation that they not be used may not be reasonable.
+Every lease includes an implied warranty of quiet and peaceful enjoyment.
+If the owner's son's use of the shops is disturbing your enjoyment of the property, you might have grounds to terminate the lease or take other action.
+If the shops were excluded from the lease, your expectation of privacy may not be reasonable.
 Hope this helps.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.